tinyendian/eb_cray/README.md

 ## Creating an easybuild config

- 1. Find a suitable template for configuration
+ 1. Find a suitable configuration file (.eb file) and use it as a template
- 2. Modify toolchain in .eb file
+ 2. Adapt toolchain and other settings in .eb file, as required

 ## Building